• Menu

 Sunday from 1 pm to 4 pm.

-Tuscan Terrace Restaurant offering home-cooked Tuscan style food.
+Tuscan Terrace Restaurant offers home-cooked Tuscan style food.
 Open from Wednesday to Saturday 11 am – 3 pm and Sunday from 11 am – 3.30 pm.

 Sirromet Wine Tours – modern Australian Cuisine